-- Isomaltodextrin is a water-soluble dietary fiber with various bioactive functions, including regulating the intestinal environment and bowel movement, immunity, and blood glucose.
+- Isomaltodextrin is a water-soluble dietary fiber with various bioactive functions, including regulating the intestinal microbiome and bowel movement, immunity, and blood glucose.
 Since isomaltodextrin is colorless and odorless in an aqueous solution, it can be easily formulated in foods, including those with a white appearance such as cooked rice and udon noodles.
 Because it is odorless it can be used in many foods without interfering with the natural flavor of the foods.

 (photographed on a black paper)